zerosync-co/deadlift/README.md

 Integration solution that utilizes serverless execution of WASM modules to facilitate workflows.

+Allows for a repeatable implementation process of integrations.
+Deploy an integration once and easily repeat the process across various services and languages without having to write new code or allocate additional services.

+Use Deadlift to build integration modules once and automatically zerosync data anywhere.
+Developers can write and reuse high-level code to describe different pieces of a workflow without having to use a specific language or service.

+## How it works

+Deadlift automatically compiles integration code to WebAssembly and embeds a portable execution engine inside any application, enabling workflows to safely and automatically run within any environment.
+Utilizing NATS enables real-time messaging of data between applications and systems of record.

+### Web Assembly

+WASM modules are executed such that they can be embedded within any environment in a secure and performant manner.

+### NATS

+NATS messaging is used to execute modules asynchronously with builtin retry mechanisms, in real time and with extremely high throughput.

-## Thesis
+## Our thesis

-integrations should be:
+Integrations should be:

 - platform independent -> able to run anywhere (cloud, on prem, edge, etc)
-- embeddable -> able to run within existing services (doesn't require new containers)
+- embeddable -> able to run within existing services (doesn't require new containers or services)
 - reusable -> able to utilize existing integration modules for new workflows (also enables out of the box solutions)

 ## Quickstart